 Sclerotherapy is a type of vein therapy used to help treat varicose, spider and reticular veins that can occur in the body, often in the legs.
 It’s a very common, effective and minimally invasive procedure that can be performed quickly in a physician’s office.

 The process is quick, easy and does not typically prevent patients from carrying out normal activities.
 Once a physician has located the affected vein, they will inject a sclerosing solution into it using a syringe.
 The solution helps shrink the vein so it collapses, absorbs into the body and appears less visible.
+Learn more about how to get rid of varicose veins today.

 What Are Varicose Veins?